 About PTSD Resolution

-PTSD Resolution is a charity (No. 1133188) that helps Veterans, TA and Reservists who are struggling to reintegrate into a normal work & family life because of military trauma suffered during service in the armed forces.
+PTSD Resolution is a charity (No. 1133188) that helps Veterans, Reservists and Families who are struggling to reintegrate into a normal work & family life because of military trauma suffered during service in the armed forces.

 Trauma causes flashbacks, nightmares, anger and depression - often leading to violence, alcohol and substance abuse, job loss, family breakdown and even suicide.

 Resolution therapy is brief, with an average of just three to four one-hour sessions, conducted on an out-patient basis, to support family and work routines.
 Read what the patients say..

 The programme is complementary to the work of other services' charities, in that it resolves the mental health issues that are barriers to successful reintegration and settlement.

 PTSD Resolution helps ex-service men and women who have mental health problems following service in the UK armed forces.
 We are an independent charity that aims to work with the people other services do not reach or have not been able to help.
 We work in prisons, for example, and we are generally able to work with traumatised people who have alcohol and drug problems provided they are able to engage in therapy.

 For those clients who engage with the therapeutic process and meet their appointments the outcomes from PTSD Resolution are very good, even when the trauma is long-standing and severe.